 Is Utrecht expensive to visit?

 Within Europe, which is known to be an expensive region, Utrecht is a moderately priced destination compared to other places.
-The overall cost of travel here is fair for the region and comparable to Liverpool or Copenhagen.
+The overall cost of travel here is fair for the region and comparable to The Hague or Cardiff.

 For more details, and to find out if it's within your travel budget, see Is Utrecht Expensive?